iomesh/docs/docs/cluster-operations/upgrade-cluster.md

     ```bash
     helm upgrade --namespace iomesh-system iomesh iomesh/iomesh --version v1.0.0
     ```
-5. Verify that all pods are ready.
+5. Verify that all pods are running.
 If all pods are shown as `Running`, then IOMesh has been successfully upgraded.
     ```bash
     watch kubectl get pod --namespace iomesh-system
     ```